Robinlovelace/open-gat/README.md

 are).
 Geographic perspectives have contributed to the transport planning for over 100 years, as documented in papers on geographic considerations in railway design and other transport engineering challenges (Farnham 1912; Buxton 1908).
+Since then, the importance of geographic analysis in transport planning has only grown, with the realisation that interventions in the transport system are most effective when they are placed where they are most needed (Loidl et al. 2016; Rodrigue, Comtois, and Slack 2013).
+Infrastructure designs and localised policies are more effective when they account for the geographic distribution of intricate spatial networks and interacting places of transport supply and demand will be more effective.

-In the inter-war period (1918-1939), interest in Transport Geography seems to have grown, although a disciplinary home for transport research (let alone geographic transport research) had yet to emerge and the term ‘transport geography’ itself was vanishingly rare.
-A few papers from the period demonstrate the growing interest in the topic, and understanding of geographic thinking to understand evolving transport systems.
+In the inter-war period (1918-1939) disciplinary homes for transport research had yet to emerge and geographic analysis was limited by lack of datasets and computers on which to process them.
+The term ‘transport geography’ itself only became widespread in the 1950s, as noted in a report commissioned by the US Office of Naval Research: “geographers, both in Europe and America, are coming to recognize that the study of the connections between areas and of spatial interchange can provide a new and deeper insight into the meaning of areal differentiation” (Ullman and Mayer 1954).
+However, a few papers from the period demonstrate growing interest in the topic, and understanding of geographic thinking to understand evolving transport systems.\[2\]
-Paterson (1926) speculated quite accurately on the continued rise of motor traffic at the expense of horse powered transport during the 20<sup>th</sup> Century, noting the importance of geographic factors in determining mode choice, down to the street level: “Many streets, like our Bond Street, Watling Street or Lombard Street, and in Seville, the Calle de las Sierpes or Kalver Straat in Amsterdam, may be unsuited to motor traffic, and frontage values may be so high that widening can hardly be considered.”
-In a geographic review of Japanese cities Trewartha (1934) also alluded to the relationship between geography and mode choice: “widening and paving of \[roads\] have (sic) been accomplished \[allowing\] numerous taxis, motor busses, and tram cars contrasting with the slow human and animal-drawn carts and the ubiquitous bicycle”.
-Rapid industrialisation during the largely unconscious build-up to World War II was associated with major road building schemes in many developed regions, demanding the practical application of new methods from a range of disciplines (e.g.
-Greenshields 1936).
-In the USA, highway engineering even became a recommended case study for geography lessons (Fox 1923).

 geographic